webcomponents-cg/community-protocols/proposals/pending-state.md

 Author: Justin Fagnani

-Document status: Draft
+Status: Draft

-Last update: 2020-10-28
+Last update: 2021-066-20

 # Background

 There are a number of scenarios where a web component might depend on or perform some asynchronous task.
-Components may lazy-load parts of their implementation or content, perform I/O in response to user input, manage long-running computation, etc.
+Components may lazy-load parts of their implementation or content, perform I/O in response to user input, manage long-running computations, etc.

 It's often desirable to communicate the state of async tasks up the component tree to parent components so that they can display user affordances indicating whether the UI or content is pending some async operation.